Are you as big a dog lover as we are? Are you willing to welcome a dog to your family soon enough?

 Is the Allergic Reaction Too Much?
 When Can I Consult a Doctor?

-The allergic reaction caused by a French Bulldog might be mild or severe depending on these factors,
+The allergic reaction caused by a Frenchie might be mild or severe depending on these factors,

 - How well you maintain your pet